CAW-94/oyster-card-challenge/README.md

 #### Assumptions:
 1. All bus journeys cost the same, therefore you only tap IN to a bus & not tap OUT.
+2. When a tube station is in two zones, the fare charged is the minimum of possible fares.